bondarukoleh/burgers_cafe_react_course/info/basics.md

 ### Hooks
 `useState` \
 You can change state in functional, stateless components with `useState()`. `It's NOT MERGING THE STATE, REPLACES IT!` \
 But - we can create as `much states as we want`.
+Keep in mind that useState triggers extra re-render.
 ```jsx
 /* returns an array with exactly two elements: 1) Your current state value, 2) A method to update your state value */
 const [someState, setSomeState] = useState({stateProp: 'stateValue'});